BlogH-01

 Start a garden.
 Grow your own herbs and veggies!
 Starting a small garden at your home won’t take up nearly as much time or space as you would imagine.
 It’s the cheapest – and most satisfying – way to get your greens.

 Keep food fresh.
 Invest in proper Tupperware and storage utensils to help your food last longer.
-A vacuum-sealing tool such as FoodSaver is a great investment – especially if you find yourself throwing away spoiled food regularly.
+A vacuum-sealing tool such as FoodSaver is a great investment, especially if you regularly throw away spoiled food.

 Do your math.
 Keep track of prices while you shop.
 Use the calculator on your phone to estimate how much you’re spending to keep yourself from going over your budget.
 No one likes a surprise at the checkout line!

 Shop around.
 Try different stores.
-You might be surprised what deals you can find at ethnic markets, farmers markets, and discount stores like Aldi.
+You might be surprised by what deals you can find at ethnic markets, farmers' markets, and discount stores like Aldi.
 Don’t be afraid to branch out from your local supermarket and go exploring for more variety and better prices.

 Eating well doesn’t have to cost you big bucks – it can actually help save you some money!
 Cooking a meal at home will generally always be less expensive than going out to eat at a restaurant.
 Not to mention, many healthy foods can be more filling and less expensive than junk food.
 Start using some of these tricks to keep yourself physically and financially healthy.